3xMZ/RFID_Scanner/README.md

 ### Modifying the Code

 -Find out what the replacement RFID chip address is.
 You can do this with a NFC app or use this program.<br/>
--Replace the desired address of the puck in the address array of the RFID.<br/>
+-Replace the desired address of the puck in the address array.<br/>